-Rutgers University – Career and internship planning guide in PDF format which includes sections on preparing for internships, finding an internship, making an impact at your internship along with resume writing tips that include anatomy of a resume, tips to strengthen your resume, how to write accomplishment statements, using a problem, action, result approach and some power verbs to include in your resume.
+Rutgers University – Career and internship planning guide in PDF format which includes sections on preparing for internships, finding an internship, and making an impact at your internship.
+Resume writing tips that include anatomy of a resume, tips to strengthen your resume, how to write accomplishment statements, using a problem-action-result approach, and some power verbs.
 The guide also contains 8 sample internship resume templates and 2 CV templates.

-Rollins College – Resume guide on how to write a resume, resume format and style as well as samples of different types of resumes, such as targeted, integrated, CVs, and federal resumes.
+Rollins College – Guide on how to write a resume, resume format and style, as well as samples of different types of resumes, such as targeted, integrated, CVs, and federal resumes.

-Marquette University – PDF guide to Resume and Cover Letter Writing for Internships along with a sample cover letter and 2 sample resumes.
+Marquette University – PDF guide to resume and cover letter writing for internships along with 1 sample cover letter and 2 sample resumes.

-Wake Forest University – Resume writing guide with 10 samples based on different experiences one may have as well as 5 resume samples for different majors.
+Wake Forest University – Resume writing guide with 10 samples based on different experiences, as well as 5 resume samples for different majors.

 East Carolina University – 39 sample resumes by major.